 This page walks you through the steps to create a new project and automatically generate a basic model from your database.

 There are other options for creating your project files: You can create a blank project and manually create its model, or you can clone an existing public Git repository.
-See the Managing Projects documentation page for more information on those options.
+See the Creating a New LookML Project documentation page for more information on those options.

 Before creating your project, click on Develop in the menu bar and verify that you are in Development Mode.
 Then select Manage LookML Projects from the Develop menu: